kawaicheung/book-on-naming-things/manuscript/Part_Preface.md

 At some point in my software writing career, things got really complicated.

 When I first started writing full-stack applications, I did so with delightfully simple architectures.
 At first, I wrote web pages that called their own methods which would hit a database directly.
-Later on, I worked with MVC frameworks to better separate presentation from data and logic.
+Later on, I graduated to MVC frameworks to better separate presentation from data and logic.
 After that, I was introduced to the idea of decoupling services from the application entirely.
 Then came injecting dependencies and inversion of control to make my applications more readily testable.

 Meanwhile, a similar pattern of complexity began to develop on the front-end.
 Today, a single web application can feel like a monstrosity of misdirections, re-routing, and configuration to do, roughly, what I was able to do twenty years ago -- show something of value to the user.